lanl/qmd-progress/docs/TUTORIALS.rst

    call bml_print_matrix("rho_bml",rho_bml,0,10,0,10)

 This will construct the DM with a direct application of the Fermi function.
 For a theoretical explanation on this see [Koskinen]_ and [Niklasson]_ .
-One can use the output eigenvalues to plot the DOS by Adding the following line in the scope of the subroutine:
+One can use the output eigenvalues to plot the Density Of States (DOS) by Adding the following line in the scope of the subroutine:

 .. code-block:: fortran